roywright/HouseMC/README.md

 * "I need to look there, cut it off."
 * "It's a parasite.
 Because if we can confirm an infection from the bus."
 * "Hi.
 Guess I should have told her that every day should be naked pictures."
+* "What did I fire you.
+BOO!
+Just tell them how appalling the doctor.
+Thank you Dr Cuddy."

 Files: